 They have the nickname “The Executive” because they are excel at organizing things – whether is people, project or operations – and as a result, often end up in positions of power.
 Their confidence, drive and willingness to implement visions makes them exceptional leaders.

 ESTJ Strengths and Weaknesses

-ESTJS are natural leaders with a clear vision who like taking charge.
+As the nickname Executive suggests, ESTJs are natural leaders with a clear vision who like taking charge.
 Many are self-confident and embody the concept of good citizenship.
 Interacting with people is pleasurable for ESTJs, although they often have little patience for individuals who do not follow laws or respect traditions.

 While ESTJs enjoy interactions with their family and within their broader community, a tendency towards rigidity can sometimes make relationships difficult.
 ESTJs have a tendency to neglect their feelings and emotions, which can make it harder for them to fulfill the needs of others in order to achieve greater intimacy.
 Some ESTJs can also become too detail-oriented, although their focus on details make them excellent at accomplishing goals and designing effective systems to get tasks completed.